Higher Education Marketing and Communication Strategies: 8 Tips

 Clear and Concise Content

 Your emails should be clear and to the point.
-Craft a compelling subject line that grabs your reader’s attention and use friendly, straight-forward language to convey your message.
+Craft a compelling subject line that grabs your reader’s attention and use friendly, straightforward language to convey your message.

 Visual Appeal